Extreme Nomads’ Sports and Outdoors Guide to Mui Ne

 Working & Coworking Spaces in Mui Ne

-While the coworking wave still has yet to hit Mui Ne, there are a handful of digital nomad friendly cafes and beach clubs where you can pull out the laptop and clock in some hours.
+While there are currently no official coworking spaces in Mui Ne, there are a handful of digital nomad friendly cafes and beach clubs where you can pull out the laptop and clock in some hours.

 Apart from the resorts, Mui Ne’s main street is lined with all kinds of shops and restaurants.
 Catering to a mix of international flavours, you can eat pretty much whatever you fancy here: Vietnamese, Thai, Indian, Russian, Italian, French, fresh seafood, BBQ, vegetarian/vegan… You name it.